grahamleslie/grahamleslie.github.io/_posts/2020-12-19-hosting-a-website-with-s3.md

 In **Properties**, enable _Static web site Hosting_.
 Set _Index_ and _Error Document_ to `index.html`.

+### Upload Your Website

+Now would be a good time to set up continuous delivery of your distributable website to the S3 bucket you just created.
+You can also just drag and drop the files into the S3 bucket on AWS if you need to.
+I use [Schrodinger](http://github.com/grahamleslie/schrodinger) for continuous integration.

 ### Certificate Manager

 Request a certificate for your domain name(s).
 Make sure you include additional names for any subdomains you need.